 Myth 7: There Is No Science Behind Gamification

 These motivators coincide with Psychologist Martin Seligman’s PERMA model.
-Through dedicating his life to the study of the human mind and how positive and negative psychological health effects a person’s outlook on different topics.
-After many successful writings and discoveries Martin formulated the PERMA model which was crucial for lasting well being.
+Through dedicating his life to the study of the human mind and how positive and negative psychological health affects a person’s outlook on different topics.
+After many successful writings and discoveries, Martin formulated the PERMA model which was crucial for lasting well being.

 Gamification with its human-focused design, taps into each of the 5 points of the PERMA model, in order to satisfy the unspoken desires of the human mind and put users on a desired path in the process.
 The principles consist of Positive Emotion, Engagement, Relationships, Meaning and Accomplishments.